Upgrading from Vaadin 23

 UploadI18n::setCancel

-was removed since it was unused.
+were removed since they were unused.

 Web Component APIs

-Click and Read if Using Vaadin Components without Flow
+Click and read if using Vaadin Components without Flow.

 The following changes only affect the client-side APIs of Vaadin components: